eclipse/packages/homepage/contribute.md

   * provide some guidance regarding what users might want to do with the package after installation.
   * include the `iot-package` key word in their *Chart.yaml*

-IoT Packages are implemented by means of Helm charts that are combined together and configured in a particular way.
-An IoT Package must not *contain* the Helm charts of the projects it comprises of but instead must only *refer* to the projects' Helm charts which are maintained and distributed separately.
+IoT Packages are implemented by means of Helm charts that are combined and configured in a particular way.
+An IoT Package must not *contain* the Helm charts of the projects it comprises, but instead must only *refer* to the projects' Helm charts which are maintained and distributed separately.
 This allows for a modular approach where projects can easily be (re)used in multiple IoT Packages.